JonnyA3/Carousel/README.md

 ## Notes

 Still trucking along.
-Definately feel more confident debugging and finding issues.
+Definitely feel more confident debugging and finding issues.
 I'm still trying to balance how much time I spend trying to figure out a problem with how soon I should ask for help after I get stuck.

 ## License